-A. Information required from the Registrants subject to Annex IX of REACH
+B. Information required from the Registrants subject to Annex IX of REACH

-1. In vivo mammalian alkaline comet assay test method: OECD TG 489) combined with in vivo mammalian erythrocyte micronucleus test (test method: OECD TG 474) in rats, oral rout (triggered by Annex I, Section 0.5 in conjunction with Annex IX, Section 8.4., column 2).
-For the comet assay the following tissues shall be analysed: liver, glandular stomach and duodenum
+1. In vivo mammalian alkaline comet assay (test method: OECD TG 489) combined with in vivo mammalian erythrocyte micronucleus test (test method: OECD TG 474) in rats, oral route (triggered by Annex I, Section 0.5 in conjunction with Annex IX, Section 8.4., column 2).
+For the comet assay the following tissues shall be analysed: liver, glandular stomach and duodenum.

-Reasons for the request(s) are explained in the appendix entitled "Reasons to request information required under Annex IX of REACH".
+Reasons for the request(s) are explained in the appendices entitled "Reasons to request information required under Annex VIII and IX of REACH", respectively.